adamkrawczyk/esp32_rosserial_demo/README.md

 Now you have to customize our esp code.

-In lines `16-17` change host names to aproppirate
+In lines `16-17` change host names to appropriate
 ```
 const char* hostNameESP = "****";
 const char* hostNameComputer = "*****";